 Control

-With a tap on the button, you can either block all Internet access on the device or partially block a certain category of Internet access (Gaming, Video, Social, Porn).
-Each of the buttons can be toggled between
+With a tap on the button, you can either block all Internet access on the device or partially block a certain category of Internet access (e.g. Gaming, Video, Social, Porn, Facebook, Youtube, TikTok, etc).
+These always accurately reflect the status of the target, allowing you to easily determine whether a target is blocked on a certain device, group, user, or network.

-You can also turn on/off features like safe search, VPN for the specific device in the control section.
+You can also turn on/off features like Safe Search, blocking features such as Ad Block, and VPN for the device in the control section.
 Tap on "…" to view/configure more features.

 Tap on "Rules" under the shortcut, it brings up all rules applied to the device or the group/network this device belongs to.
 You can create rules or manage the existing rules from here.